pajhiwo/python_help/Pyenv.md

 pyenv local 3.8
 ```
 ### Virtualenv
-pyenv allows to create and auto activate virtualenvs using pyenv-virtualenv plugin that is installed by installer.
+pyenv allows to create and auto activate virtualenvs using `pyenv-virtualenv` plugin that is installed by installer.
+It uses `.python-version` file to store info about virtualenv associated with given directory

 * create virtualenv **project_x** using **3.8** python version.
 Name virtualenvs like projects
 ```bash